khakhalin/notes/neuro/ene_labs.md

 * Sound localization
 * Tone optimization lab.
 Create two generators, ask them to find a position of the 2nd that lies between half-tone and almost-fourth, with best sound.
 See the histogram.

+Reaction times
+* https://www.explorelearning.com/index.cfm?method=cResource.dspView&ResourceID=43 (unfortunately only works for 5 minutes, or one has to register, in which case it works for 30 days.
+I'll probably have to code it from scratch)

 ## Citizen science

 Zooniverse labs